India-INvenTree/inventree.github.io/docs/index.markdown

 ## Why

-Over the last few decades, Indian researchers have published *over 400 papers* using data from tree inventories across a large range of ecosystems.
-Even more data languishes in the unpublished literature, such as environment impact assessment reports and masters’ theses.
+Over the last few decades, Indian researchers have published *over 450 papers* using data from tree inventories across a large range of ecosystems.

 These data have often been collected **using standard methodologies** and collectively span large space and time ranges.
 When synthesised, they can provide strong baselines and unmatched insights into India’s ecosystems, beyond the constraints that limit primary ecological data collection.